alissa-huskey/python-class/docs/lessons/data-types/index.md

 Knowing the data type of a value will tell what it can do and where it can be used.

-The type controls:

-* what methods are available
-* what attributes are available
-* what operators it has access to and how they behave
-* which functions it can be used with

 To demonstrate this, lets compare an `int`, a `float` and a `str`.